miss007jackson/CHEM-274B-Micropresentation-Group-12/README.md

 ```
 This means a negative cycle exists, preventing a guaranteed minimal path calculation.
 However, we have the algorithm still report the best path found for visualization purposes.

-*Graph visualization highlights the negative cycle edges in black.*
+*Graph visualization highlights the negative cycle edges in black.
+See "example_neg_cycle_graph.png".*

 ---